 |

-your suggestions, I've reworked my monitor position in my 1-room
+to your suggestions, I've reworked my monitor position in my 1-room

 home studio.
 While the technology may be old (JBL 4311a powered